-Dr Stavroula (Stavy) Nikitopoulou MD, MSc, LFHom believes that a holistic approach is best for the treatment of patients experiencing chronic health conditions, as well as in disease prevention.
+Dr Stavroula (Stavy) Nikitopoulou is a Medical Doctor (GMC No: 6092503)who believes that a holistic approach is best for the treatment of patients experiencing chronic health conditions, as well as in disease prevention.

-Through her work as a General Practitioner (GP) in the U.K, and an education in Classical Homeopathy and Medical Acupuncture she sees patients as whole entities, not a combination of parts.
-Therefore, her emphasis is on preventing illness and promoting well-being through the use of a personalized approach for every patient.
+Through her work as a General Practitioner (GP) in the U.K, and an education in Classical Homeopathy and Medical Acupuncture, she sees patients as whole entities, not a combination of parts.
+Therefore, her emphasis is on preventing illness and promoting well-being through the use of a personalized approach for every patient combining conventional medicine and complementary therapies.

 To enable this approach she is very passionate about developing a close working relationship with her patients to enable a deep understanding of their needs and concerns so that the best treatment protocol is identified and delivered.